An O(log n)-Approximation Algorithm for (p,q)-Flexible Graph Connectivity via Independent Rounding: Introduction

+Our results and techniques on $\pqfgc$ extend naturally to $\vfgc$, albeit with an additional $O(\ell^2)$ factor in the approximation ratio and an exponential dependence on $\ell$ in the running time.

+\begin{theorem} Let $\I = (G=(V,E_1 \cup \ldots \cup E_\ell),c,\vq)$ be an instance of the $\vfgc$ problem with $\ell \geq 2$ safety tiers.
+There is a randomized algorithm that outputs, with constant probability, a feasible solution whose cost is $O(\ell^2 \log n)$ times the optimum value.
+The running time of the algorithm is polynomial in $n^\ell$ and the input encoding size. \end{theorem}

-\subsubsection{Technical Overview and Comparison with Prior Work}
+\subsection{Technical Overview and Comparison with Prior Work}

-We now give an overview of our results with a brief discussion of relevant prior work.
-Our algorithm builds on the techniques and ideas developed in a sequence of prior works \cite{BCKS24,BCHI23,CCKK15,CJ23}.
+We now give an overview of our results on $\pqfgc$ with a brief discussion of relevant prior work.
+Our work builds on the techniques and ideas developed in a sequence of prior works \cite{BCKS25,BCHI24,CCKK15,CJ25}.